dilanalpergin/dilanalpergin.github.io/_pages/cv.md

 Education
 ======
-* B.Sc in Economics, Middle East Technical University (METU), 2016
+* B.Sc. in Economics, Middle East Technical University (METU), 2016
 * M.A. in Economics, University of Florida, 2021
-* Ph.D Candidate in Economics, University of Florida, 2023 (expected)
+* Ph.D.
+Candidate in Economics, University of Florida, May 2023 (expected)

 Work experience
 ======